JP-MRPhys/world_model/README.md

 ###  Generative model
  1. Train VAE with random actions (need to select acceleration factor and centre fraction), save model as json format (to load multiple times)
  2. Check VAE recons: they will be blurry use autoregressive flows (VQ-VAE)
- 3. Generate series datasets with random actions "a" and relavant, reconstructed images to obtain latent representation "z" required to train RNN
+ 3. Generate series datasets with random actions "aceeleration and centre fraction" reconstructed images to obtain latent representation "z" required to train RNN

 ### MDN-RNN

- 1. Train MDN-RNN with series datasets i.e. actions and latent vae-representation rnn.train()
+ 1. Train MDN-RNN with series datasets i.e. actions and latent vae-representation rnn.train() to obtain probablity distribution over action given latents
  2. Save the model in json format
  3. Commit the models to a git-repo